-Provides \$300 million one-time General Fund for the Student Housing Revolving Loan Fund and includes intent language to provide \$300 million each year for the next five years.
+Provides \$200 million one-time General Fund for the Student Housing Revolving Loan Fund and includes intent language to provide \$300 million each year through 2028-29.
+Of this funding, 75% will be available for university projects, while 25% will be available for community college projects.
+Also includes trailer bill language that would allow a shift in unused funds toward a segment with higher demand.